 But decks don’t only look good: other advantages include being relatively lightweight in comparison to stone, quick and easy to install and forgiving.
 Plus, timber can be cut to size to fit perfectly round awkward corners – perfect if you don't have a rectangular pool.

-In an ideal world our pool areas would be private sanctuaries where we can swim, entertain and relax away from prying eyes.
+In an ideal world our pool areas would be private sanctuaries where we could swim, entertain and relax away from prying eyes.

 Yet, for many pool owners, the reality is quite different.
 Spending time outdoors can be like living in a goldfish bowl because there is nothing to screen their backyard pool from neighboring windows.

-Smart garden shade ideas are great if you want to shield yourself and create shady coverage at the same time.
-A good place to start is with your boundaries.
+Smart garden shade ideas are great if you want to shield your pool area from the neighborhood and create shady coverage at the same time.
+A good place to start is with your pool fence or property boundary.